top of page

 For Hazardous Materials (Specialized Safety Applications)

-Chemicals, fuels, and other potentially dangerous substances require our specialized safety-focused shipping container ventilation designs:
+Chemicals, fuels, and potentially dangerous substances require specialized safety-focused ventilation designs:

 • Chemical-resistant vent materials we've tested in harsh environments